 Truncus arteriosus is a type of heart defect in which a baby is born with one large blood vessel—normally there are two—that receives blood from both the heart's ventricles.
 This single blood vessel mixes oxygen-rich blood with oxygen-poor blood.
 Oxygen-rich blood and oxygen-poor blood normally remain in two separate blood vessels in the heart.

-Babies who are born with truncus arteriosus usually die of heart failure unless they are treated very soon after birth.
-This condition can be corrected with surgery to divide the single large blood vessel into two separate blood vessels so that blood can circulate properly.
+Babies who are born with this defect may die of heart failure unless they have treatment soon after birth.
+Surgery divides the single large blood vessel into two separate blood vessels so that blood can circulate properly.

 WebMD Medical Reference from Healthwise